openvinotoolkit/open_model_zoo/models/public/yolo-v4-tf/yolo-v4-tf.md

 ## Use Case and High-Level Description

-YOLO v4 is a real-time object detection model implemented with Keras\* from this [repository](https://github.com/david8862/keras-YOLOv3-model-set) and converted to TensorFlow\* framework.
+YOLO v4 is a real-time object detection model based on ["YOLOv4: Optimal Speed and Accuracy of Object Detection"](https://arxiv.org/abs/2004.10934) paper It was implemented with Keras\* from this [repository](https://github.com/david8862/keras-YOLOv3-model-set) and converted to TensorFlow\* framework.
 This model was pretrained on COCO\* dataset with 80 classes.

 ## Conversion